AndreasExner/AgentsHackathon/UseCaseLibrary/NameIt-Agent/README.md

 <img src="https://github.com/AndreasExner/AgentsHackathon/blob/main/UseCaseLibrary/NameIt-Agent/161448.png?raw=true" alt="image" width="75%" height="auto">

 Congratulations on your first agent.
 Feel free to play around with the instructions to see how an answer changes.
+Make the instruction more precise, change language / dialect.